Angela Seabrook, past Bursary & Awards Officer for The Guild, introduces us to a day in her life as a Guild volunteer.

 The Guild has seven bursaries available to members.
 These are awarded on individual merit by a selection panel formed from various office holders within The Guild.
 All entries are looked at anonymously, so applications have to be edited to remove names/addresses and any other identifying information before to passing it across to the panel.
 In our world, so many makers are known either because of their distinctive style or because of their active quilting life, so the anonymity helps the panel to view applications objectively and impartially.

 The recipients are generally required to display their work at our Conference & AGM.
 This gives an opportunity for the panel as well as members to see the outcome and benefit of the awarded bursaries in furthering that which we all hold most dear – the development of our craft and encouragement for newcomers.

-In addition to the five member only bursaries, there are two bursaries available to students as well – the City & Guilds Award and the BA Student Bursary.
+In addition to the seven member only bursaries, there are two bursaries available to students as well – the City & Guilds Award and the BA Student Bursary.

 The Quilters’ Guild City & Guilds Award of £1,000 is awarded to a student graduating from a City & Guilds Level 3 Certificate or Diploma course centred on Patchwork and Quilting.
 Tutors are invited to put forward up to two students for consideration for the award and shortlisted candidates are invited to mount an exhibition of their work at Festival of Quilts, where a winner is chosen.
 The award is to be spent on furthering the winner’s textile studies or textile work.